-Aaron Katz is a partner in Ropes & Gray’s globally recognized government enforcement practice.
+Aaron Katz is a partner in Ropes & Gray’s globally recognized Litigation and Enforcement practice group.
 Aaron represents corporate and individual clients in high-profile, complex criminal and civil matters at all stages of the proceedings.

 Aaron’s client representations have spanned numerous industries, including pharmaceuticals, medical devices, health care delivery, energy, insurance, and finance.

 As a trial lawyer, Aaron has represented corporate and individual clients at jury trials in the Southern District of New York, the District of Massachusetts, the Eastern District of Louisiana, and Massachusetts State Court.
 Aaron also has represented clients during criminal and civil pre-trial and post-trial proceedings in nearly a dozen different federal courts.

 As an appellate litigator, Aaron has represented clients in five courts of appeals, the United States Supreme Court, and the Massachusetts Supreme Judicial Court.
 Recently, Aaron authored an amicus brief on behalf of forty-four corporate and criminal law professors in a highly-publicized Supreme Court case involving the Affordable Care Act.